striezel/weather-information-collector-webinterface/readme.md

 into a terminal in order to check whether he/she can execute docker commands in his/her user context.
 If the command displays an error, then something is not quite right yet.

+#### Adjust Vaadin Charts license information

+This application uses [Vaadin Charts](https://vaadin.com/charts) for data visualization, and therefore you need a Vaadin Charts license to build this application.
+Do not worry, you can get a free trial license from the official Vaadin website.
+This trial license is valid for 30 days.

+In order to build the application in a docker container, you need to adjust the line

+    ENV VAADIN_LICENSE 01234567-89ab-cdef-0123-456789abcdef

+in the Dockerfile and replace `01234567-89ab-cdef-0123-456789abcdef` with a valid trial license key.
+Otherwise the web interface won't build.
+(The step where it does `mvn install` will fail.)

 #### Let's party: Build docker image and create container